Visit America’s Most Interesting Town At Lake Placid In Florida

 Surreal and sweet at the same time, these murals tell the town’s history with a touch of whimsy.
-If you’re up for an adventure, try and pinpoint the 17 artist-decorated trash containers that serve as companion pieces to the murals, from a train to a jack-in-the-box design.
+If you’re up for an adventure, look for the 17 artist-decorated trash containers that serve as companion pieces to the murals, from a train to a jack-in-the-box design.

 Colorful plants that light up any garden, Lake Placid is also famous for producing 98 percent of the world’s caladium bulbs.
-Imported from South America in the 1920s, growers made caladiums a big business in the 1950s where you’ll now find over 1,000 acres dedicated to growing them.
-Due to its popularity in this region, the town plays host to an annual Caladium Festival in July that features impressive arts and crafts, live entertainment and an antique car show, attracting crowds from around the state.
+Imported from South America in the 1920s, growers made caladiums a big business in the 1950s, where you’ll now find over 1,000 acres dedicated to growing them.
+Due to its popularity in this region, the town hosts an annual Caladium Festival in July that features impressive arts and crafts, live entertainment, and an antique car show, attracting crowds from around the state.

 In addition to its unique flora and fauna, nature enthusiasts can discover plenty of spots in Lake Placid to take a respite from the hustle and bustle of everyday life.
 Home to 27 freshwater lakes, this small town offers the perfect opportunity to revel in some of Florida’s most beautiful natural scenery with a day of boating, fishing, golfing, or exploring a local winery.